 Imcyse is a clinical-stage biopharmaceutical company pioneering the development of a new class of active, specific immunotherapies for the treatment of severe, chronic autoimmune diseases.
-The company’s unique technology platform has the potential to address a wide range of indications in the vast field of immunology.
-It is based on the administration of modified synthetic peptides - ImotopesTM, which specifically block improper immune responses.
+The company’s unique technology platform has the potential to address a wide range of indications in the vast field of immunology with active development programs ongoing in T1D, multiple sclerosis, rheumatoid arthritis, neuromyelitis optica and celiac disease.
+The technology is based on the administration of modified synthetic peptides - ImotopesTM, which specifically block improper immune responses.
 Imcyse’s approach, sustained over time, helps to prevent and treat diseases with no current therapeutic alternative and to potentially cure patients without impairing immune defense.

 How does Imcyse's technology work ?

 ImotopesTM: a radically new approach to the treatment of autoimmune diseases

 Imcyse’s innovative technology represents the next generation of immunotherapies.
 Based on the company’s proprietary platform, Imcyse develops synthetic peptides – ImotopesTM – that specifically block immune responses that cause immune mediated diseases.